NetApp/harvest/docs/resources/ems-alert-runbook.md

   2. Ensure that the login and connectivity information is still valid.
 Contact NetApp technical support if the issue persists.

+### Directory size is approaching the maximum directory size (maxdirsize) limit

+**Impact**: Availability

+**EMS Event**: `wafl.dir.size.warning`

+This message occurs when the size of a directory surpasses a configured percentage (default: 90%) of its current maximum directory size (maxdirsize) limit.

+**Remediation**

+Use the "volume file show-inode" command with the file ID and volume name information to find the file path.
+Reduce the number of files in the directory.
+If not possible, use the (privilege:advanced) option "volume modify -volume vol_name -maxdir-size new_value" to increase the maximum number of files per directory.
+However, doing so could impact system performance.
+If you need to increase the maximum directory size, contact NetApp technical support.

 ### Disk Out of Service

 **Impact**: Availability